Zodiac Maritime: Ship attacks

-Iran has persistently attacked various vessels and seized ships amidst political issues since 2019.
+Iran has persistently attacked various vessels and seized ships amidst political issues since 2019, and has targeted Zodiac Marine, the UK's largest ship owner.

 On 29 July 2021, the oil tanker MT Mercer Street, managed by Zodiac, while travelling from Tanzania to the United Arab Emirates (UAE) with no cargo on board, was attacked off the coast of Oman.
 The US military announced that the drone had been produced in Iran.

 In November 2023, amid the Gaza war, the Central Park, a tanker ship owned by Zodiac Maritime, was attacked in the Gulf of Aden by suspected Somali pirates.

-On 13 April 2024, the IRGC Navy seized Portuguese-flagged container ship MSC Aries in the Gulf of Oman off the Emirati port city of Fujairah, then steered the container ship through the Strait of Hormuz.
+On 13 April 2024, the IRGC Navy seized Portuguese-flagged container ship MSC Aries in the Gulf of Oman off the Emirati port city of Fujairah, steering the container ship through the Strait of Hormuz. on the pretext of carrying harmful items, then "accused of having ties to Israel", detaining the ship's crew.

-claiming that it had violated maritime laws.
 MSC Aries is leased by MSC from Gortal Shipping Inc., which is an affiliate of Zodiac.
+In October 2025, Iran demanded a $170 million fine from Zodiac to release the ship.